oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Unlinkability

-Colluding issuer/Verifier or Verifier/Verifier pairs could link issuance/presentation or two presentation sessions to the same user on the basis of unique values encoded in the SD-JWT (issuer signature, salts, digests, etc.).
+Colluding Issuer/Verifier or Verifier/Verifier pairs could link issuance/presentation or two presentation sessions to the same user on the basis of unique values encoded in the SD-JWT (Issuer signature, salts, digests, etc.).
 More advanced cryptographic schemes, outside the scope of this specification, can be used to prevent this type of linkability.

 # Acknowledgements {#Acknowledgements}